-Higher Education Emergency Relief Fund (HEERF) Allocation
+Federal American Rescue Plan (ARP) Higher Education Emergency Relief Fund (HEERF) III Allocation

-Viterbo University has signed and returned to the Department of Education the Certification and Agreement form required to receive HEERF funds.
+Viterbo University had previously signed and returned to the Department of Education the Certification and Agreement form required to receive HEERF funds.

-As of September 30, 2020, $639,954 of the $639,954 of Emergency Financial Aid Grants has been distributed to students.
-No additional grants will be given.
+As of June 30, 2021, $0 of the 1,941,783 of HEERF III Emergency Financial Aid Grants has been distributed to students.

 As of June 30, 2021, 0 students have received a HEERF III Emergency Financial Aid Grant.

 Method to be used by Viterbo University to determine which students received HEERF III Emergency Financial Aid Grants, and the amount they will receive:

 Viterbo University will first identify undergraduate and graduate students who were enrolled at least half-time in a degree or certificate program on June 1, 2021 and September 10, 2021, and who had a 2021-2022 FAFSA on file in the Viterbo University financial aid office and were eligible for Title IV aid, as students who may receive HEERF III Emergency Financial Aid Grants.
 HEERF III Emergency Financial Aid Grants will be given to undergraduate students and graduate students with exceptional financial need, based on expected family contribution (EFC).